Nathan Healy

 Frequently Asked Questions

-Yes, solar panels typically increase home value in Savannah, GA.
-Research shows solar installations can boost property values, with studies indicating homes with solar panels sell for about 4.1% more than comparable homes without solar.
+Yes, solar panels increase home value in Savannah.
+Research from Zillow shows homes with solar panels sell for 4.1% more than comparable homes without them.
+For a median-priced Savannah home, this translates to thousands of dollars in added value.